scrawlon/scrawlon.github.io/_posts/2013-07-10-installing-vagrant-on-windows-8.md

 If everything worked, you should see a prompt like this:
 `vagrant@precise32: $` If so, congrats!
 You've got a real Ubuntu environment running in Windows.
+Your shared folder is in the "/vagrant" directory of your virtual machine.

 To get back to your normal prompt, just type "exit".
 To stop the Vagrant virtual machine, type "vagrant halt" from your normal prompt.
 To delete a Vagrant virtual machine, type "vagrant destroy".